musale/musale-dev/content/thoughts/aoc19.md

 I always like solving problems and this is a very nice place to practise my skills.
 This year, I would like to learn more concepts and I'm already liking this _AOC_.
 First, I'm liking the way [Jonathan Paulson's](https://www.youtube.com/channel/UCuWLIm0l4sDpEe28t41WITA/videos) videos.
 Precise and really nice to see.
 I also like [Liz Fong-Jones'](https://www.twitch.tv/lizthegrey) _Go_ solutions.
 My solutions are over [here](https://github.com/musale/advent-of-code-2019).

+## Day 9

+The `IntCode` makes a come back but we are prepared :fork_and_knife:!
+I liked this puzzle because in as much as you needed to rethink how you fetch the modes, that was all there was.
+In the second part it was a matter of changing the inputs and boom!
+Very easy and almost, just the way I like it.

+For me, I have the most of this `IntCode` solutions in Python.
+What I would like to do is to port it to `Go`.

 ## Day 8

 Decoding the image data was pretty easy.
 It involved array manipulation so from a higher level you can see the kind of problem that you have and the way the ideal solution needs to look like.
 For my case, I knew that I need a way to keep layers, which I did using a `dict`.
 To find the layer with the most common `zeros`, I used Python's `collections.Counter` to find the count of value 0 and set the lowest value for each layer.
 Pretty easy.